-C. GROUP - WIDE AML/CFT COMPLIANCE
+C. GROUP -WIDE AML/CFT COMPLIANCE

-For the branches or offices located within the Philippines, the group-wide compliance officer, represented by the Area Head or in its absence, the compliance officer of COCOLIFE, shall oversee the AML/CTF compliance of the entire group with reasonable authority over the compliance officers of said branches or offices.
+For the branches or offices located within the Philippines, the Compliance Officer, or its duly authorized representative, of COCOLIFE, shall oversee the AML/CTF compliance of the entire group with reasonable authority over the compliance officers of said branches or offices.